T

 neighborhood

 A charming surf town that marks the beginning of the Road to Hana.
-Grab breakfast and stock up on snacks and water for the journey.
+Grab breakfast and supplies before embarking on your scenic drive.

 2. Morning